 In other words, we don’t think there needs to be a law against burning the flag, or that every infidelity should end in divorce.
 If something bothers you, we think you should get personally involved in making it right, within reason, and pay the penalty with your head held high.

-That's why we absolutely love Helen Marden, who boxes professionally under the “Hitman” nickname for Lou Duva and Main Events.
+That’s why we absolutely love Helen Marden, who boxes professionally under the “Hitman” nickname for Lou Duva and Main Events.
 She didn’t wait for somebody else to solve her problems for her.
 She fought for her shit herself and regulated a serial line crosser.

-We're not sure where she was raised but it's pretty obvious she grew up in the Boogeydown.
+We’re not sure where she was raised, but it’s pretty obvious she grew up in the Boogeydown.
 Seems like a round-the-way girl to us.
 Possibly from Kingsbridge Road, judging from her good looks and willingness to mix it up.